RoyceTheBiker/Haruspex/README.md

 ##  3. <a name='AndroidDebugBridgeadb'></a>Android Debug Bridge (adb)
 ADB requires that the phone be in developer mode and that ``USB Debugging`` be enabled in `Settings` -> `Developer Options`.

-ADB is a command line tool that can be used for file management of the Android device.
+ADB is a command-line tool that can be used for file management of the Android device.

 List files in the Screenshots folder
 ```